Spring mosquitoes awake from hibernation

-It’s still a few months away from summer, but many people have been noticing a surprising number of mosquitoes out and about.
+We are still a few months away from summer, but many people have been noticing a surprising amount of mosquitos out and about recently.

-David Whitesell, manager of Colusa Mosquito Abatement District, said mosquitoes are actually pretty common this time of year as spring mosquitoes awake from hibernation.
+David Whitesell, manager of Colusa Mosquito Abatement District, said mosquitos are actually pretty common this time of year as spring mosquitos awake from hibernation.

 “They usually come out when the temperature reaches about 60-65 degrees Fahrenheit,” said Whitesell.

-According to Whitesell, those types of mosquitoes do not multiply this time of year, and only emerge from their slumber to feed and then return to their hibernation shelters.
+According to Whitesell, these types of mosquitoes do not multiply this time of year, and only emerge from their slumber to feed and then return to their hibernation shelters.

 Because of the short activity time of this type of mosquito, weather conditions this time of year and accessibility to areas where mosquitoes are prone, Whitesell said the district does not spray like they do during the summer months and residents are encouraged to protect themselves using appropriate repellants and by wearing long sleeve shirts and pants during dawn and dusk periods.